 Sugar gliders are quick, love to climb, will glide from place to place if space allows it, and like to cuddle up in a nest during the day to sleep.
 They cannot be potty trained but they are otherwise fairly clean pets.

 Sugar Glider Diet

-Sugar gliders have fairly strict dietary requirements.
+Pet sugar gliders have fairly strict dietary requirements.
 The ideal diet for a sugar glider is still a widely debated topic but more and more research has been done over the years to determine some of the best options for pet owners.
-Dietary imbalances from inappropriate calcium and phosphorous ratios are common but are easily prevented by feeding a proper diet.
+Dietary imbalances from inappropriate calcium and phosphorous ratios are common but are thankfully easily prevented by feeding a proper, balanced diet.

 Sugar Glider Cages

-As for housing, a cage of 24 inches wide by 24 inches deep by 36 inches high is a good minimum size for a pair of sugar gliders.
-Bigger is always better when it comes to housing and the height is more valuable than floor space due to the gliding activity of these little marsupials.
+A cage 24 inches wide by 24 inches deep by 36 inches high is a good minimum size for a pair of sugar gliders.
+Bigger is always better when it comes to housing a glider and the height is more valuable than the floor space due to the gliding activity of these little marsupials.

-The cage wire should be no more than 1/2 inch wide and the bars should be horizontal to allow climbing.
-The interior of the cage should contain lots of toys, an exercise wheel, a nest box and/or a glider pouch.
-Branches, ropes, and ladders provide lots of opportunity for climbing and exercise.
+The cage wire spacing should be no more than 1/2 inch wide and the bars should be horizontal to allow climbing.
+The interior of the cage should contain lots of toys, a closed exercise wheel so your glider's tail doesn't get caught, and a nest box or glider pouch.
+Branches, ropes, and ladders will also provide lots of opportunity for climbing and exercise.

 Bonding With Your Sugar Glider

 Allowing a sugar glider to ride in your pocket or in a pouch that hangs around your neck is an easy way to bond and interact with them throughout the day.